 Alfred Hitchcock and The Three Investigators in The Secret of Terror Castle by Robert Arthur

-Read for the 1964 Project, and because I wanted to revisit The Three Investigators series that I remember loving in my childhood.
+Read for the 1964 Project, and because I wanted to revisit The Three Investigators series that I remember from my childhood.

 The Secret of Terror Castle is the first installment in The Three Investigators series of mystery detective stories, also known as Alfred Hitchcock and The Three Investigators.
 The original series was published from 1964 to 1987 and comprised 43 finished books, written by at least five different authors and illustrated by a multiplicity of illustrators over time.
 Robert Arthur, who invented the series and had the idea of using Alfred Hitchcock as a character and a marketing ploy, wrote the first nine books in the series as well as Book #11.
 After Mr. Arthur died in 1969, subsequent adventures were written by various other authors hired by Random House, the publisher.
 All of Mr. Arthur’s books and some of the others were given a fictional introduction and epilogue said to be written by the famous movie director Alfred Hitchcock (but actually written by the author himself).
 Hitch also appears as a minor character in at least the first book.